jouellnyc/Pico_wav_MAX98357A/README.md

 While waiting for a potential MAX98357A replacement, we tested an INMP441 I2S MEMS microphone with the same pins.

 **Result:** All zeros - no data received.
 This strongly suggested the MicroPython PIO I2S implementation wasn't generating proper I2S timing signals.
+OR we were just not coding/configuring  it correctly.

 ### The Solution: CircuitPython

-**Breakthrough:** Switched from MicroPython to CircuitPython, which has native hardware I2S support via `audiobusio.I2SOut`.
+**Breakthrough:** I told Claude.ai "Hey, should we try CircuitPython?"
+(I knew it had specific libs for i2s but wanted to start with MicroPython to see how far we could get).
+We switched from MicroPython to CircuitPython, which has native hardware I2S support via `audiobusio.I2SOut`.

 ```python
 import board